Leoj030/create-ex-project/README.md

 npx create-ex-project <project-name>
 ```

-Executing the package will automatically install all dependencies.
+Installing the package will automatically install all dependencies.

 ---